Amazon.co.uk Widgets

 Which Foods Can Be Paired With Sticky Rice?

 It is consumed in different countries in different ways.
-For example, in China, sticky rice is a popular dessert served at festivals and celebratory events.
+For example, sticky rice is a popular dessert in China, served at festivals and celebratory events.
 It is wrapped in bamboo and/or banana leaves and eaten as a standalone dessert.

 In Thailand, it is traditionally served on banana leaves with seasonal fruits, mostly mango.
 A sweet syrup made topped with nuts is also served with this dish.